-As with a vaccination, following BCG challenge, you may also experience more general symptoms such as headache, tiredness, muscle aches and pains, nausea, feverishness or a low-grade fever.
-If they occur, these symptoms usually resolve within 48 hours following BCG challenge.
+BCG has limited side effects and is given safely to millions of people every year as an infection.
+As with any vaccination, you may experience general symptoms such as headache, tiredness, muscle aches and pains, nausea, feverishness or a low-grade fever.
+If they occur, these symptoms usually resolve within 48 hours.

 Rare side effects: Theoretically, infection with the bacteria in the BCG vaccine can spread through the body, including to the bones.
-However, this is extremely rare in people who are otherwise healthy.
-This would need to be treated in a similar way to the treatment of TB.
+However, this is extremely rare in people who are otherwise healthy and there is no increased risk in people who have diabetes.
+If infection occurred it would need to be treated in a similar way to TB, with a prolonged course of antibiotics.